 IKEA ALEX drawer units are a great way to organize all kinds of stuff.
 The stacks of deep drawers offer a lot of space for storing a variety of things.
 Both in my home office and workshop area I use a lot of ALEX units to store tools, parts and other items I would otherwise have just lying around somewhere.

 Unfortunately, once you have multiple ALEX units it can start to become difficult to keep track of what you keep in which drawer.
 The drawers do not have a built-in labeling solution.
 Additionally I did not want to label the drawers with stickers, because I felt it would ruin the clean aesthetic of the cabinets.

 To solve this, I set out to design and 3D print a label system for the drawers.
 I started designing with the following goals in mind:

-- Easily readable labels that can be swapped out when I change the content of a drawer.
+- I want to be able to swap out the labels when I change the content of a drawer.

 What I came up with is this:

 In this article I will show you how to 3D print and install the labels for your own IKEA ALEX drawer units.